jesswhyte/borealis_dataverse_mcp/README.md

 # Borealis Dataverse MCP Server

 This is a personal experimentation project and not affiliated with Borealis or Dataverse.
 It's also a work in progress.
-It is a custom MCP (Model Context Protocol) server that runs locally and enables a tool like Claude Desktop to search the [Borealis Dataverse](https://borealisdata.ca) - Canada's research data repository - directly from conversations.
+It is a custom MCP (Model Context Protocol) server that runs locally and enables a tool like Claude Desktop to search the public [Borealis Dataverse](https://borealisdata.ca) - Canada's research data repository - directly from conversations.

 **Note**: This MCP server was built with help from Claude for the Python parts.